Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data

-We take an average of the data in the selected beams.
-The averaged data distributes along 516 frequency bins, each consisting of 6000 time bins.
-We clean the data using the following procedure to eliminate the burst-like noises.
-First, we divide the 6000 time series into 150 intervals, with each interval containing 40 time bins enough to reflect the statistics.
-We choose the interval with the lowest mean as the reference interval.
-Then we compare the mean $\mu_t$ and standard deviation $\sigma_t$ of each interval with that of the reference interval.
-We only collect the intervals that satisfy the conditions $\mu_t[{\rm test}]<\mu_t[{\rm ref}] + 2 \sigma_t[{\rm ref}]$ and $\sigma_t[{\rm test}] < 2 \sigma_t[{\rm ref}]$.
-This data-cleaning process only removes transient noises but not the time-independent ultralight DM signal.
+The data from the selected beams is averaged.
+The resulting averaged data is distributed across 516 frequency bins, with each bin containing 6000 time bins.
+To eliminate burst-like noises, a data-cleaning process is employed.
+Firstly, the 6000-time series is divided into 150 intervals, each encompassing 40 time bins, which is sufficient for capturing statistical behavior.
+The interval with the lowest mean is selected as the reference interval.
+Subsequently, the mean $\mu_t$ and standard deviation $\sigma_t$ of each interval are compared to those of the reference interval.
+Intervals meeting the conditions $\mu_t[{\rm test}]<\mu_t[{\rm ref}] + 2 \sigma_t[{\rm ref}]$ and $\sigma_t[{\rm test}] < 2 \sigma_t[{\rm ref}]$ are retained.
+This data-cleaning process only removes transient noises while preserving the time-independent ultralight DM signal.

 After data cleaning, for each frequency bin, $i$, we can get the average value $\bar{O}_i$ and the standard deviation $\sigma_{\bar{O}_i}$ as the statistical uncertainty of the time series.
 We parameterize the background locally by fitting each frequency bin and its adjacent $k$ bins with a polynomial function of degree $n$.
 In practice, we choose $k=10$ and $n=3$.
 Then, we use the least square method to evaluate the deviation of data to the background fit.
 The fitting deviation is taken to be the systematic uncertainty $\sigma^{sys}_i$.